Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB50', 'Dynamically changing object locators for WPF/Silverlight applications')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB50.aspx">KB50</a> Dynamically changing object locators for WPF/Silverlight applications

 Sometimes you will have controls in a WPF or Silverlight application which use dynamic lists.
 Depending on certain settings, the widgets in the list will appear in different places.
-This means that a Learned Rapise object which works fine if its in the original ListBox[0] location position is then played-back when it's displayed in another position, it will be ListBox[1] or [2].
-Unlike the XPath option with web testing, Rapise doesn't currently allow regular expressions (Regex) in locators stored inside the objects.js file.
-This article describes a way around the problem:
+This means that a learned Rapise object which works fine if its in the original ListBox[0] location position is not found during playback when it's displayed in another position, e.g.  ListBox[1] or [2].
+Unlike the XPath option with web testing, Rapise doesn't currently allow regular expressions (Regex) in locators stored inside the Objects.js file.
+This article describes a way around the problem.
+This article is obsolete.
+Rapise supports regular expressions in UIAutomation locators since version 6.
+Read this article for more details.

 ### <a onclick="return RegisterKbClick('KB47', 'Executing a process and checking if it's still running')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB47.aspx">KB47</a> Executing a process and checking if it's still running